-The employees retirement regulations formulated by the Company in accordance with the "Labor Pension Act" is a definite provision plan.
-According to the Act, the Company shall pay an employee pension contribution rate not less than 6% of the employee's monthly salary every month.
-The Company have already appropriated 6% of the employee's salary to the individual pension account of the Bureau of Labor Insurance in compliance with the employees retirement regulations that is formulated according to the Act.
+The employees retirement regulations formulated by the Company and its domestic subsidiaries in accordance with the "Labor Pension Act" is a definite provision plan.
+According to the Act, the Company and its domestic subsidiaries shall pay an employee pension contribution rate not less than 6% of the employee's monthly salary every month.
+The Company and its domestic subsidiaries have already appropriated 6% of the employee's salary to the individual pension account of the Bureau of Labor Insurance in compliance with the employees retirement regulations that is formulated according to the Act.